 Form I-485: Application to Register Permanent Residence or Adjust Status

 You’re most likely to receive a request for additional evidence after submitting either of these two forms.

 If your child isn’t in the United States, they’ll use consular processing to get a green card.
 A request for additional evidence status could come up after you submit Form I-130, but it could also come up after submitting DS-260 to the National Visa Center (NVC).

 Do I Need an Immigration Attorney To Help With a Request for Evidence?

 The answer depends on your situation.
 Many requests for initial or additional evidence are straightforward, so it’s not usually difficult to understand what USCIS needs and why.

 If you don’t understand what USCIS needs or how to provide the information, then you might want to consider talking to an experienced immigration lawyer.
 A lawyer can help make sure you properly respond to the request for evidence (RFE) to make it less likely your child’s green card application gets denied, rejected, or delayed.
-If you think you may want to hire a lawyer, Immigrationhelp.org can help you get a free consultation with a vetted attorney.
+If your case is particularly complex, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.

 How Do I Know if USCIS Received My RFE Response?

 The quickest and easiest way to confirm receipt of your RFE response is to go online.
 USCIS has an online case tracking tool, but you need your receipt number to use it.
 You can find this number in the receipt notice (Form I-797C: Notice of Action) you should have received earlier.

 Future notifications and case status updates will also appear in this tracker.
 For example, if USCIS ends up needing even more information or documents from you, that notification will show up in the online case tracker.
 If you don’t want to use the online tracker (or can’t), you will also get confirmation that USCIS received your RFE response with a mailed, written letter.